-The benefits of this new procedure are huge – especially significant for people who entered the U.S. illegally, stayed for six months or more, and are the spouse, parent, or child of a U.S. citizen.
-Such people were, on paper, eligible for a green card, but unable to get it via the U.S.-based process called "adjustment of status."
+The benefits of the provisional waiver procedure are potentially huge especially significant for people who entered the U.S. illegally, stayed for six months or more, and are, on paper, eligible for a green card, but unable to get it via the U.S.-based process called "adjustment of status."

-That left them only one procedural option in applying for the green card: leave the U.S. to attend their consular interview for an immigrant visa, await the consular officer's discovery that they were inadmissible based on unlawful presence, apply to U.S. Citizenship and Immigration Services (USCIS) for a waiver of this ground of inadmissibility (as described in the article, “Filing Process for the I-601 Waiver”), and then hope the waiver was granted.
-If it wasn’t, they were looking at spending the next three or ten years outside the U.S., possibly separated from their family.
+In the past, that left them only one procedural option in applying for the green card: leave the U.S. to attend their consular interview for an immigrant visa, await the consular officer's discovery that they were inadmissible based on unlawful presence, apply to U.S. Citizenship and Immigration Services (USCIS) for a waiver of this ground of inadmissibility, and then hope the waiver is granted (which by itself could take months or years).
+If the waiver was denied, they were looking at spending the next three or ten years outside the U.S., possibly separated from family.

-(The new procedures also allows immediate relatives of U.S. citizens who are self-petitioning under VAWA using Form I-360 to apply for a provisional waiver -- but in most cases, the law allows them to adjust status and get their green card without leaving the U.S., so they don't really need this new procedure.)
+(The provisional waiver procedure also allows immediate relatives of U.S. citizens who are self-petitioning under VAWA using Form I-360 to apply for a provisional waiver—but in most cases, the law allows them to adjust status and get their green card without leaving the U.S., so they don't really need the provisional waiver procedure.)

 If you haven't already submitted that form, be sure to indicate in Question 22 to Form I-130 that the immigrant will apply for an immigrant visa abroad at a U.S. consulate abroad rather than adjusting status in the U.S.).
 (If the immigrant were allowed to adjust status in the U.S., you wouldn't have to bother with the provisional waiver in the first place.)
 By filling Question 22 out this way, USCIS will, upon approving the I-130, transfer the file to the National Visa Center (NVC) for further action and transfer to the consulate.
 If you say on the I-130 that the immigrant will apply for adjustment of status in the U.S., you will have to take extra steps to have the file transferred to the NVC.
 This includes filing a Form I-824 and paying a filing fee, then waiting many months for action on your request.